localhostd3veloper/realtime-chat-app/README.md

 ### Server

-1. Open a new terminal and move to the `server` directory and install the `dependencies`
+1. Open a new terminal, move to the `server` directory and install the `dependencies`

 ```bash
 cd realtime-chat-app/server && npm install